Credit Card Merchant Fees Explained

 • Or, a mixture of the two each time a card is swiped.

 The fixed percentage is usually between 1.75% - 3% and includes a per-transaction fee.
 This pricing model is the best for small businesses because it’s very transparent.
+Additionally, the 'qualified rate' is often used to describe the lowest possible rate for transactions that meet certain criteria.

 Interchange Pricing Model